 #15 Trek Up to Tomnahurich Cemetery Hill

 For centuries, people have climbed the hill to appreciate the panoramic views of Ness Valley and Moray Firth.
-It wasn’t until 1864 that the hill became a burial ground.
-Trails leads through the lower cemetery up the hill, past eroding and moss-covered tombstones to lookouts offering grand vistas.
+It wasn’t until 1864 that the space became a burial ground.
+Trails leads through the lower cemetery upwards, past eroding and moss-covered tombstones to lookouts offering grand vistas.

 #16 Stretch Your Legs on the Caledonian Canal Walk

-Without a doubt, one of the Fun Things To Do Inverness is to set off on a long walk along the Caledonian Canal.
-Old towpaths line both sides of the canal that stretches 3.5 miles from Inverness to Dochgarroch (and then beyond Dochgarroch all the way to Fort William).
-The multi-use paths (which are used by walkers, joggers and cyclists) are flat and easy to tread along – and the entire route is highlighted by astounding natural beauty.
+Without a doubt, one of the Inverness must-do’s is to set off on a walk along the Caledonian Canal.
+Old towpaths line both sides of the canal that stretches 3.5 miles from Inverness to Dochgarroch (and further to Fort William).
+The multi-use paths (shared by walkers, joggers and cyclists) are flat and easy to tread along.
+Plus, the entire route is highlighted by astounding natural beauty.

 Another reason to head out to the canal is to watch the boats as that glide up and down the waterway.
-It’s fascinating to witness the boats maneuver through the locks and past swing bridges.
+It’s fascinating to witness them maneuver through the locks and past swing bridges.
 The Clachnaharry Railway Swing Bridge at the north end of the path is particularly interesting!

-Travel Tip: There are amenities in Dochgarroch – including a café, an ice cream shop and toilets – plus it is the departure point for some of the Loch Ness cruises.
-Visitors can also catch a bus back to the city from Dochgarroch.
+Travel Tip: There are amenities in Dochgarroch – including a café, an ice cream shop and toilets.
+It is also the departure point for some Loch Ness cruises.

 #17 Hike Up Craig Phadraig